 Also, you absolutely must reside in our service region in northwestern Minnesota.
-In the case of students, your school or your home mailing address must be in our region.
+In the case of college students, your school or your home mailing address must be in our region.
 Our region covers the Minnesota counties of Kittson, Marshall, Norman, Pennington, Polk, Red Lake, and Roseau.

-McKnight/NWMAC Individual Artist Fellowship and Project
+McKnight/NWMAC Individual Artist Grants for Projects

 McKnight/NWMAC Quick Turn Around Grants for Adult Artists